 Test results from the different carpet constructions were compared to three hard surface products - ceramic tile, laminate, and engineered hardwood - and the differences were dramatic:

-Carpet with cushion represents a clear advantage in insulation capability over hard surface flooring.
-Of course, potential energy cost savings by using carpet and cushion in lieu of hard surfaces will vary widely.
+Carpet shows a clear advantage in insulation capability over hard surface flooring.
+Of course, potential energy cost savings by using carpet compared to hard surfaces will vary widely.
 The type of floor construction, local energy costs, climate, and carpet/cushion type all affect how significant these savings could be.